FritscheLab/EPID731/README.md

 This repository contains the materials for **Day 2** and **Day 4** of the short course **EPID731: Analysis Of Electronic Health Record (EHR) Data**, offered at the University of Michigan.

+### Crash Course and Setup

+For a detailed guide on setting up your environment (for R and Python), navigating the repository, and using the materials in Google Colab, please see the **[Crash Course Guide](CRASHCOURSE.md)**.
+This guide provides step-by-step instructions, links to external tutorials, and other useful information to get you started.

 ### Day 2: Accessing EHR Data with R

 The materials for Day 2 focus on accessing and analyzing EHR data using the R programming language.
 The Jupyter Notebook [`Day2/EPID731_Accessing_EHR_Data.ipynb`](https://colab.research.google.com/github/FritscheLab/EPID731/blob/main/Day2/EPID731_Accessing_EHR_Data.ipynb) provides a hands-on introduction to this topic.
 A bonus notebook, [`Day2/EPID731_BonusWhiteRabbit.ipynb`](https://colab.research.google.com/github/FritscheLab/EPID731/blob/main/Day2/EPID731_BonusWhiteRabbit.ipynb), provides a tutorial on using the White Rabbit tool for data quality assessment.